camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ### Combining Candidate Users and Groups

-`candidateUsers` and `candidateGroups` can both be defined for the same user task.
+`candidateUsers` and `candidateGroups` can both be defined for the same User Task.

 ## Assignment based on Data and Service Logic